 OK, so now we know the purpose of the

-.pnpm/ stores all the packages in a flat folder structure, so every package can be found in a folder named by this pattern:
+.pnpm/ stores all the packages in a flat directory structure, so every package can be found in a directory named by this pattern:

 We call it the virtual store directory.

 This flat structure avoids the long path issues that were caused by the nested